amantaneja/PTEventView/README.md

 ```

 ### Data Model
 PTEventView supports both 12 hour and 24 hour format as data model.
-The input can be received from the API or Database(Core Data, Realm, SQLite) in the form of Array of Event Object.<br>
+The input can be received from the API or Database(Core Data, Realm, SQLite) in the form of Array of `Event Object`.<br>
 The Event Object should have:
 - Start Time (12 hour or 24 hour)
 - End Time (12 hour or 24 hour)